 The benefits of the program became available with the fall 2017 semester, and require that the student apply and be accepted for the program and meet all program criteria.
-Applications for the fall term are no longer being accepted by New York State Higher Education.
-Applications for the spring 2018 term are available on the HESC website beginning Monday, October 30 through December 4.
+Applications for the 2017-2018 year are no longer being accepted by New York State Higher Education and applications for fall 2018 are now being accepted.

 First-time college students seeking an undergraduate degree who meet the gross adjusted income limits.
 Students seeking a graduate degree or a second associate or bachelor’s degree are not eligible.
 Students who attended college prior to 2018 are not eligible.